 To prevent this, try to avoid pruning your plant during high-risk periods of intense growth, like the dead of summer.
 You should also use a cut paste when pruning, which can reduce the likelihood of fungal growth.

 When it comes to pests, you’ll need to watch out for aphids.
 These can be removed with vigilant manual inspection and removal.
 You can also use insecticides, but you’ll want to be careful about applying these too often.

 Where to Buy Maple Bonsai

-Japanese red maple bonsai can be purchased from just about any online nursery.
+Japanese red maple bonsai and other Japanese bonsai trees can be purchased from just about any online nursery.
 It is usually shipped as a starter plant around two or three years old.
 You can also purchase seeds, which are sold in batches of 20-50 apiece.